 Middlesex is committed to excellence and accessibility in education for all students.
-The college provides an equal educational opportunity to students with documented disabilities under section 504 of the Rehabilitation Act (1970), the Americans with Disabilities Act (ADA, 1990) and the ADA Amendments Act (2008).
+The college provides an equal educational opportunity to students with disabilities under section 504 of the Rehabilitation Act and the Americans with Disabilities Act (ADA, 1990).
 Middlesex strives to provide students with disabilities the opportunity to receive a positive college experience.